SUDAN

 EMERGENCY’s work in Sudan

 EMERGENCY immediately reshaped its activities in Sudan to continue guaranteeing adequate paediatric and cardiac care.
-We are the only international organisation that has always remained operational in Khartoum.
+We are the only NGO to remain continuously operational with international staff in Khartoum.

-We have faced many obstacles, both direct and indirect consequences of the war: shortages of blood and its components, a scarcity of medicines and fuel, an inability to ensure staff turnover due to difficulties in procuring visas, several staff members leaving the country in search of safety, the looting of our Paediatric Centre in Nyala.
+We have faced many obstacles, both direct and indirect consequences of the war, including shortages of blood and its components, a scarcity of medicines and fuel, an inability to ensure staff turnover due to difficulties in procuring visas, several staff members leaving the country in search of safety, and the looting of our Paediatric Centre in Nyala.

 Stories from the field